pokt-network/governance/constitution/constitution.md

 # Definitions

-* **Access Control List (ACL):** a permission framework used by Pocket Core to control which accounts can submit Governance Transactions, such as transferring funds from the On-Chain DAO Treasury, burning funds in the On-Chain DAO Treasury, updating On-Chain parameters, and activating Protocol Upgrades.
+* **Access Control List (ACL):** a permission framework used by Pocket Core to control which accounts can submit Governance Transactions, such as transferring funds from the Pocket Core DAO Treasury, burning funds in the Pocket Core DAO Treasury, updating On-Chain parameters, and activating Protocol Upgrades.
 * **Aragon Agent:** a smart contract representative of an Aragon organization, enabling the organization to interact as one entity with external smart contracts and protocols
 * **Aragon Agreements:** an app enabling Aragon organizations to bind programmatic actions to human-readable agreements, which will be enforced according to peer challenges and Aragon Court
 * **Aragon Court:** a decentralized court system that incentivizes internet jurors to rule fairly on subjective disputes and will perform the Judiciary function of the DAO